JAsomart/Documentation/TeamsMigration/TeamsMigration-UserInformation.md

 ## Notes

-As of October 5, 2023, the new Microsoft Teams app for Windows and Mac is generally available.
-The new Teams is also in public preview for Virtual Desktop Infrastructure (VDI) and government cloud customers.

 Features and enhancements to Microsoft Teams will be available exclusively in the new Teams.
 If you're still using classic Teams, you will be automatically upgraded to the new Teams in the coming months.

 Switch to the new Teams and experience the fastest version of Teams yet, rebuilt from the ground up.
 With a performance-first mindset, the new Teams is faster, simpler, and more flexible than ever before.
 In the new Teams, you can switch between apps, respond to chat messages, and join meetings and calls faster while using less battery and memory.
 Launch and navigate in fewer clicks, with the same layout you're used to.